CloudBoltSoftware/cloudbolt-training-lab/README.md

     python manage.py runserver 0.0.0.0:8000

+# Deployment
+An accompanying script within the repo, when run on CENTOS8 will deploy the resource into a functional and reachable API server.
+Relevant files:
+- cloudbolt-training-lab/cloudbolt_training_lab/cars/scripts/create_api_resources.sh
+- cloudbolt-training-lab/cloudbolt_training_lab/cars/scripts/nginx.conf

 # Extending the app
 This app is built using Django Cookie Cutter to make use of Django best practices and consistent documentation.